Harley Balic

 Harley Balic (5 January 1997 – 9 January 2022) was a professional Australian rules footballer who played for the Fremantle Football Club in the Australian Football League (AFL).

-Balic was born in Sandringham, Victoria.
-His father Eddie was of Bosnian descent and his mother Nancy was of Italian and German descent.
+Balic was born in Sandringham and grew up in Mordialloc.
+His father Eddie was of Bosnian descent, and his mother Nancy was of Italian and German descent.
 Balic played for the Sandringham Dragons in the TAC Cup and was drafted by Fremantle with their second selection and 38th overall in the 2015 national draft.
 In 2016, he was a member of the Peel Thunder premiership team, collecting 20 disposals in the WAFL Grand Final.